8 years in a sacred site...

 It is the author's feeling that while working in the site now known as Severed Hand, she experienced involuntary altered states of consciousness which were virtually undetectable to her.
 Yet, her visionary experiences, in real time, tell her otherwise, based on her upbringing.

 My name, Adisi Waya, translates to "Running Wolf" in Tsalagi.
 I was not raised in a Christian household.
-I was raised in a modern world devoid of religion by one half of my family, and in a traditional Yurok world every summer with my Grandfather in Wecpus/Weitchpec on the shores of The Klamath River.
+I was raised in a modern world devoid of religion by one half of my family, and in a traditional Yurok world every summer with my Grandfather in Wecpus/Weitchpec on the shores of The Klamath River beginning in 1959.

-A mixed blood, I am both white and First Nations.
-I am Cherokee Aniyunwiya by blood and Yurok, Pue-liklo’ or “Down-River-Indian,” by family ties.
+I am not enrolled with any tribe, anywhere.
+I carry native ancestry; Cherokee Aniyunwiya.
+My Yurok, Pue-liklo’ or “Down-River-Indian” association is by family ties.
 I was schooled at a young age in wilderness tracking and awareness by a Modoc family friend, as well as schooled in the tradition of “Crying for Luck,” what the mainstream calls vision questing, from an indigenous Klamath perspective by my Grandfather.
 I am most at home out in the land and always have been.

 Because of my experience within a place called Severed Hand where I received my Hokep much later in my life, I have become the land.
 If you were to ask me who I am today, I would answer that I am the hills and valleys of that place.
 I am the rock walls and boulders; the wild Sage and Juniper.
 I am the Vulture, the Red Hawk, the Jay, the Owl and the Coyote.
 I am the night time stars and the fierce wind in the high places.
 I am the wolf who has always walked beside me and within me.